matthewfeickert-talks/talk-chep-2024/talk.md

 .huge[
 * Development of a columnar ATLAS AGC implementation with full systematics is still ongoing
-* Columnar analysis tool efforts inside of ATLAS have been promising with combined performance algorithms showing performance increases
+* Columnar analysis tool efforts inside of ATLAS have been promising with CP tools showing performance increases
 * Technical advancements from AMG research are being incorporated into ATLAS wide tooling
 * Contributions upstream to PyHEP community tools
 * Advancements in tooling are enabling researchers